Disney Lakeshore Lodge opening in 2027 on former River Country site

 Disney World’s new hotel: Lakeshore Lodge

-A new Disney Vacation Club resort called Disney Lakeshore Lodge — themed to “the majesty of nature and its enduring influence on Disney artists,” the company says — will open in 2027 at Walt Disney World near Orlando, Fla.
+A new Disney Vacation Club resort called Disney Lakeshore Lodge — themed to “the majesty of nature and its enduring influence on Disney artists,” the company says — will open in summer 2027 at Walt Disney World near Orlando, Fla.

 Lakeshore Lodge will be located along the waters of Bay Lake near Magic Kingdom and adjacent to Disney’s Fort Wilderness Resort & Campground.
 This is infamously the same real estate where the River Country water park sat abandoned for years.